Frequently Asked Questions

 WHAT IF THERE IS AN EMERGENCY?

 The midwife and her assistant are both trained in CPR and neonatal resuscitation.
-We carry the equipment necessary to manage resuscitation, hemorrhage, and other complications.
+We carry the equipment necessary to manage resuscitation and are trained to manage postpartum hemorrhage and other complications.
 Prior to the beginning of labor, we draw up an emergency care plan so that we know where the closest hospital to your home is located and how to reach them should the need to transport arise.

 WHAT IS YOUR TRANSPORT & CESAREAN RATE?